-♦ To get to Benacre, from Wrentham (A12) or from the B1127 towards Covehithe, follow the road until you reach the church.
-Park along the side of the road and follow the road ahead, walking through the old part of the closed road, you will find a footpath to the North which will take you along top of the cliff.
+♦ To get to Benacre from Wrentham (A12) or from the B1127 towards Covehithe, follow the road to Benacre until you reach the church.
+Park on the side of the road and follow the road ahead, walking through the old part of the closed road.
+You will find a footpath to the north, which will take you along the top of the cliff.

-♦ Continue Northwards until the cliff ends, you will then cross over Benacre Broad.
-Benacre cliff is the next cliff after this broad.
+♦ Continue north until the cliff ends.
+You will then cross over Benacre Broad.
+The cliff is the next cliff after this broad.

 ♦ Ref: 52.38985°N, 1.72233°E

-FIND FREQUENCY: ♦ – Benacre is glacial, and occasionally fossils can be found in flints that have been re-deposited.
-However these are very rare.
-This is not a location for anyone just interested in fossils, and is suitable for those interested in glacial geology.
+FIND FREQUENCY: ♦ – Benacre is a glacial location and occasionally fossils can be found in flints that have been re-deposited.
+However, these are very rare.
+This is not a location for anyone just interested in fossils.
+Rather, it is suitable for those interested in glacial geology.

-CHILDREN: ♦ – Because fossils are rare here, this location is not suitable for children wishing to collect fossils
+CHILDREN: ♦ – Because fossils are rare, this location is not suitable for children wanting to collect fossils

-ACCESS: ♦♦♦♦ – Benacre is easy to get to, a sandy beach makes easy walking and it is not far from easy parking.
+ACCESS: ♦♦♦♦ – Benacre is easy to get to.
+There is a sandy beach, which makes for easy walking and it is not far from parking.

-TYPE: – Although fossils are very rare, flints found directly in the cliff or on the foreshore can occasionally contain fossils.
+TYPE: – Although fossils are very rare, flints found directly in the cliff or on the foreshore can occasionally contain some.

-The Glacial Beds at Benacre are a fantastic example of sedimentation during the ice age.
-Below the glacial silts, sands, clays and pebble beds are the continuation of the Baventian Clay, but at Bencare evidence of disturbance can be seen in this bed.
+The glacial beds at Benacre are a fantastic example of sedimentation during the Ice Age.
+Below the glacial silts, the sands, clays and pebble beds are the continuation of the Baventian Clay, but, at Benacre, evidence of disturbance can be seen in this bed.

-The fossils from Benacre are usually washed up from bed exposed further out to see or from fossils that drift from Covehithe and Easton Wood Cliff.
+The fossils from Benacre are usually washed up from beds exposed further out to sea or are fossils that have from Covehithe and Easton Wood Cliff.
 Therefore, this is one of those locations where tools are not required.